janpajerski/odin-rock-paper-scissors/README.md

 <h1>Understand the Problem</h1>
 Make a simple implementation of rock paper scissors where the player plays against the computer from the console.
 The game will be five rounds.
 After each round, the winner and loser for the round are declared.
 The score is kept and a winner is declared after five rounds.

+NOTE: 5 rounds doesn't make sense to me.
+It should be the first to 3, to 5, etc. It looks like this will be addressed later when we revisit the project later in the course.

 The game is a two player "duel".
 In each round, both players draw rock, paper or scissors.
 Rock beats scissors, paper beats rock, and scissors beat paper.

 <h1>Make a Plan</h1>